-And, in true 90's fashion, Myron has a kickass sidekick for when the going gets tough: Win, a dapper, WASPy type who looks like he just stepped off the cover of GQ.
+And, in true 90's P.I. fashion, the more-or-less upright Myron has a kickass sidekick for when the going gets tough or ethically dodgy: Win, a dapper, WASPy type who looks like he just stepped off the cover of GQ.
 But don't let that fool you.
 Imagine Spenser's Hawk, if he looked like Niles on television's Frasier.

-Oh, and with a real job -- Win is also the "top producer" or "number one producer" at Lock-Horne Securities on Park Avenue.
+Unlike Hawk, though, Win has a slightly more legit job (or at least a better front) than "legbreaker for the mob" -- he's the "number one producer" at Lock-Horne Securities on Park Avenue.
 In fact, Myron rents office space from Win for his own company, MBSportsReps (the MB stands for Myron Bolitar).
 As well, Win manages the investments of Myron's clients.

 Also helping out occasionally, though often against his will, is NYPD homicide detective Roland Dimonte, Myron's reluctant police contact.
 Uncouth, sloppy, politically incorrect, he has the fashion sense of ...well, I'll let you decide: "He was out of uniform, but you wouldn't ever call him 'plainclothes.'
 He wore a green silk shirt and jeans that were too tight and too dark blue.
 The bottoms were tucked into purple snake-skin boots; the color faded in and out with any angle change, like some psychedelic Hendrix poster from the sixties.
 Dimonte gnawed on a toothpick, a habit he picked up, Myron surmised, when he spotted himself doing it in the mirror and decided it looked tough."